Constantin Bălăceanu-Stolnici: Biography

-Beginning in 1974, Bălăceanu-Stolnici collaborated as an informant of the Securitate secret police of the communist regime.
+Beginning in 1974, he collaborated as an informant of the Securitate secret police of the communist regime.
 Initially reported by the press, this was confirmed by CNSAS and by Bălăceanu-Stolnici himself.
 Operating under the code names "Paul Ionescu" and "Laurențiu", he was a prolific informer, as well as an agent of influence and agent provocateur for the Securitate.
-In 2007, Cotidianul published informative notes sent by Bălăceanu-Stolnici to the Securitate, which included a sketch of Vlad Georgescu's Munich apartment, drawn after a visit to his place in October 1984; these notes might have helped in the presumed assassination by irradiation of this Radio Free Europe journalist.
+In 2007, Cotidianul published informative notes sent by Bălăceanu-Stolnici to the Securitate, which included a sketch of Vlad Georgescu's Munich apartment, drawn after a visit to his place in October 1984.
+According to Georgescu's former colleagues, these notes might have helped in the presumed assassination by irradiation of this Radio Free Europe journalist.

+Bălăceanu-Stolnici died on 20 August 2023, at the age of 100.

+Honours

 After the fall of communism, he was elected an honorary member of the Romanian Academy in 1992.
 In 2003, President Ion Iliescu awarded him the Order of the Star of Romania, Knight rank.